 - Open the Google Home app .

-- Tap Get started follow the in-app steps.
+- If you don’t have any devices with Voice Match enabled, tap Get started and follow the in-app steps.

-- Note: To turn on Voice Match automatically for new devices in the same home, turn on “Automatically enable on future devices.”
+- To turn on Voice Match automatically for new devices in the same home, turn on Devices you add later.

 With your Google display